 Yet again, a very typical trademark of Japanese cuisine and generally more attributed to a ‘Tokyo’ kind of food, but the Osaka style is the conveyor belt.
-Usually, it’s what tourists expect anyway but it is more of an industrial touch and for more low key restaurants.
-If you want high quality and classy, go to restaurants where the staff especially prepare the sushi for you.
+And it serves up a pretty good osaka sushi menu.
+Usually, it’s what tourists expect anyway but it has more of an industrial touch and is found in a more low key restaurant in Osaka.
+If you want high quality and classy Osaki sushi, go to restaurants where the staff especially prepare the sushi for you.

-One of the main dishes I was keen on trying in Japan, I was told to wait until I was in Osaka because here is the best place to have this classical Osaka food item.
+One of the main dishes I was keen on trying in Japan, I was told to wait until I was in Osaka.
 See the foodie pride again?
-Jep, Osaka is a foodie town.
+Jep, Osaka is a foodie town and deserves its own Osaka food tour.
 The best way to have them is if they are freshly prepared in front of your eyes with the two spatulas, called kote.
 Okonomiyaki comes in all kinds, from seafood, vegetarian, pork over to noodles on top of a pancake.
 The general batter is made from flour, eggs and cabbage, is then cooked on a iron plate and served with bitter-sweet sauce and/or mayonnaise.
 (Learn how to make okonomyiaki in my recipe.)

 If you love fish, sashimi especially, and do not mind spending a good dime on high class food, then you should find tessa.
 It is blowfish sashimi sliced insanely thin and presented beautifully on a plate.
 Best try it with ponzu and momiji-oroshi.
 Or you can enjoy it just like it is.